 Cremated remains resemble coarse sand and are normally white or light gray.
 The remains of an average-size adult typically weigh between four and eight pounds.

 We have developed a rigorous process to ensure families receive the correct cremated remains.
 This 10-step identification process involves placing a numbered metal wrist band on the deceased and then placing the deceased in a cremation container with their name appearing directly on it.
-Once the cremation authorization and permit paperwork is complete, we?ll perform the cremation and log it in our record book.
-When the cremation is over, we?ll transfer the cremated remains to an urn or temporary container previously labeled with the deceased?s name.
+Once the cremation authorization and permit paperwork is complete, we will perform the cremation and log it in our record book.
+When the cremation is over, we will transfer the cremated remains to an urn or temporary container previously labeled with the name of the deceased.
 A family member will then take custody of the cremated remains.